-Previously known as the “Christmas Star” and “Mexican Flameleaf,” this striking bloom caught the attention of Joel Robert Poinsett, an American physician and diplomat on a trip as America’s first ambassador to Mexico.
-In Mexico, the plant is called “le flor de Nochebuona.”
-Poinsett introduced the plant to the United States, hence its common English name, “Poinsettia.”
+Previously known as the “Christmas Star” and “Mexican flame leaf,” this striking bloom caught the attention of Joel Robert Poinsett, an American physician and diplomat on a trip as America’s first ambassador to Mexico.
+In Mexico, the plant is called “la flor de Nochebuena.”
+Poinsett introduced the plant to the United States, hence its common English name “poinsettia.”

-In caring for a poinsettia plant, the most important things to remember are temperature, light, and watering.
+When caring for a poinsettia plant, the most important considerations are temperature, light, and watering.
 Poinsettias are light-loving plants.
 They prefer southeasterly, easterly, or western window exposure.
-Being tropical, they thrive in temperature of 65-70 degrees.
-At night, they can be moved to a cooler location, but never below 60 degrees.
+Being tropical, they thrive in temperatures of 65 to 70 degrees.
+At night, you can moved them to a cooler location but not one where the temp is below 60 degrees.
 In northern climates, keep plants away from drafts and cold windows.

-The soil of your plant should be checked daily so it is lightly moist, but never soggy or overdry.
+Check the soil of your plant daily, making sure it is lightly moist but never soggy or overdry.
 Both dryness and over-watering can cause leaves to droop or fall.
 A half-hour after watering, check to see that your plant is not sitting in water.
 If there is excessive water at the bottom, drain it off; this prevents root damage.